Kroger hopes Redmond QFC pilot with Microsoft will make it ‘retailer of the future’

 To that end, a huge part of the initiative is devoted to in-store analytics.
 Sensors will measure how long customers looked at an ad — and how often that ad led that kind of customer to buy that particular product.

 Products and apps will be tailored not only to age and gender, but to economics.
-A “budget-friendly” app, for example, will allow cost-conscious shoppers to “see in real time what they saved and what their current bill is before they get to checkout,” Stratton says.
+For example, the current app already allows cost-conscious shoppers to “see in real time what they saved before they get to the checkout,” Stratton says.
 “We are really wanting to meet every shopper where they need to be.”

 Only time will tell whether Kroger’s initiative will allow the store to secure a piece of the rapidly changing grocery market by persuading customers to shop in new ways.
 The Redmond store was chosen in part because the community is tech-friendly.
 And, indeed, several customers, though they had yet to try it, thought the idea made sense.

-Note: An earlier version of the story incorrectly stated that a future store app will allow customers to track purchases.
-In fact, the app is already available in many stores.